 Common Health Conditions

 - Australian Terriers may be prone to health problems like cruciate ligament ruptures.
 When this ligament is put under intense strain due to an awkward sudden movement or repetitive motion it can tear or rupture.
-When this ligament is damaged, it is no longer able to support the stifle joint, causing the joint to slip painfully forward with each step.
+When this ligament is damaged, it is no longer able to support the stifle joint, causing the joint to slip uncomfortably forward with each step.

 - Australian Terriers also experience anxiety that can lead to “bad” behavior including chewing, scratching, and urinating inside the house.